 It's Friday so we thought we'd have a bit of harmless fun by comparing one of our teas with a popular tea bag brand.

-In fact the tea on the left was a favorite of mine until the day my eyes were opened to loose leaf tea once and for all.
+In fact, the tea on the left was a favourite of mine until the day my eyes were opened to loose leaf tea once and for all.
 And guess what, it was the tea on the right that won my heart too.